OssiPesonen/flutter-grocery-liust/README.md

-# flutter-grocery-liust
+# Grocery list app

-A simple, open source, grocery list app that doesn't contain anything extra and no ads.
+A simple, open source, grocery list mobile app for Android that doesn't contain anything extra and no ads.